lamhq/tech-notes/devops/aws/5-database/2-dynamo-db.md

 Amazon DynamoDB is a key-value database service.

+Stored on SSD storage.

+Spread across 3 geographically distinct data centers.

+You get eventually consistent reads (default).
+You can opt in for strongly consistent reads.

-- **Serverless**: DynamoDB is serverless, which means that you do not have to provision, patch, manage servers, install, maintain, or operate software..
+**Serverless**: you do not have to provision, patch, manage servers, install, maintain, or operate software..

-- **Automatic Scaling**: As the size of your database shrinks or grows, DynamoDB automatically scales to adjust for changes in capacity while maintaining consistent performance.
+**Automatic Scaling**: As the size of your database shrinks or grows, DynamoDB automatically scales to adjust for changes in capacity while maintaining consistent performance.

-By using DynamoDB, you can offload the administrative burdens of operating and scaling a distributed database so that you can reduce your need to handle hardware provisioning, setup and configuration, replication, software patching, or cluster scaling.

-DynamoDB also offers encryption at rest, which reduces your operational burden and the complexity involved in protecting sensitive data.

-You can scale up or scale down your tables' throughput capacity with minimal downtime or performance degradation.
+You can scale up or scale down tables' throughput capacity with minimal downtime or performance degradation.

-All of your data is stored on solid-state disks (SSDs) and is automatically replicated across multiple Availability Zones in an AWS Region, providing built-in high availability and data durability.
+## Read consistency

+### Eventually consistent reads

+Consistency across all copies of data is usually reached within a second.

+Repeating a read after a short time should return the updated data.
+Best read performance.

+### Strongly consistent reads

+A strongly consistent read returns a result that reflects all writes that received a successful response prior to the read (you don't need to wait).

+## Pricing

+- Pay per request
+- Balance cost & performance
+- Pay more per request than with provisioned capacity
+- Use for new products launches

+## Security

+- Encryption at rest using KMS.
+- Can connect to DynamoDB using a Site-to-site VPN.
+- Support Direct Connect (DX)
+- Work with IAM policies & roles
+- Integrate with CloudWatch, CloudTrail, VPC endpoints

 ## Core Components

 A table is a collection of items.

 Each table contains zero or more items.

 An item is a group of attributes that is uniquely identifiable among all of the other items.

 An attribute is a fundamental data element, something that does not need to be broken down any further.

 *For example, a table called People that you could use to store personal contact information about friends, family, or anyone else of interest.
 In a People table, each item represents a person.
 An item in a People table contains attributes called PersonID, LastName, FirstName, and so on.*

-## Amazon DynamoDB Streams
+## DynamoDB Streams

 DynamoDB Streams captures a time-ordered sequence of item-level modifications in any DynamoDB table, and stores this information in a log for up to 24 hours.